kyverno/website/CONTRIBUTING.md

  ```
 3. **Create a branch:**

-  Create a new brach and navigate to the branch using this command.
+  Create a new branch and navigate to the branch using this command.

   ```
   $ git checkout -b <new-branch>